 Hungry vendors: EMEA server shipments fall while revenues rise

-A bustling data centre market has certainly had an impact on infrastructure in Europe, the Middle East, and Africa (EMEA).
+A bustling data center market has certainly had an impact on infrastructure in Europe, the Middle East, and Africa (EMEA).

-However, it would appear it’s getting more expensive to run your data centre in EMEA as despite less infrastructure being purchased, vendors are earning significantly more.
+However, it would appear it’s getting more expensive to run your data center in EMEA as despite less infrastructure being purchased, vendors are earning significantly more.

 A recent report from International Data Corporation (IDC) found that this year’s second quarter saw vendor revenue in the server market surge 29 percent year-over-year to US$4.1 billion, despite the number of actual units shipped declining 3.7 percent to 515,000.